 Feedback is your most valuable tool here.
 Identify which areas need improvement and address these concerns head on.

-Start by conducting internal surveys, develop a system of quarterly check-ins, or integrate Q&A sessions at company all-hands meetings or department huddles.
-Make sure you’re collecting appropriate feedback throughout the various stages of an employee’s lifecycle— from the hiring process, to their first 90 days, to their exit interviews.
+Start by conducting internal surveys, then develop a system of quarterly check-ins, or integrate Q&A sessions at company all-hands meetings.
+Make sure you’re collecting feedback at each stage of an employee’s lifecycle—from the hiring process, to their first 90 days, to their exit interviews.

-At Glassdoor, each of these touch points give our organization a clearer picture of the current state of our culture.
+Each of these touch points give Glassdoor a clearer picture of the current state of our culture.
 It’s also an opportunity to address any potential issues that could damage it.

-You can also engage with your employees on Glassdoor by reading and responding to reviews posted about your company.
-Encourage your employees to share their experiences on Glassdoor to help make your company more transparent.
+You can also engage with your employees by reading and responding to Glassdoor reviews posted about your company.
+Encouraging your employees to share their experiences on Glassdoor helps make your company more transparent.

-At Glassdoor, we practice what we preach.
-Leadership looks to address concerns and dissatisfaction voiced in recent company reviews in both departmental huddles and Q&A sessions with CEO Robert Hohman.
-By being proactive, leadership monitors and remains conscious of company morale.
+And at Glassdoor, we practice what we preach.
+We address concerns in recent company reviews in both departmental huddles and Q&A sessions with our CEO.
+By being proactive, leadership stays conscious of company morale.

 Listening to your employees is only half the equation.
-After collecting useful feedback, you need to action this information to drive meaningful change and inform new programs.
-Whether you’re working to strengthen your new hire orientation process or support greater work-life balance, it’s critical to create feedback loops to improve organizational practices based on your employees’ insights.
+After collecting useful feedback, you need to action this information to drive meaningful change.

-Here at Glassdoor, we provide people with opportunities to voice their opinions through anonymous surveys and questions fielded by the CEO.
-Our HR department uses this workforce-generated feedback to inform programs and strategies.
+So once we’ve provide people with opportunities to voice their opinions, HR uses this feedback to inform new programs and strategies.

-Giving feedback should be simple and easy for employees.
-Because you want their honest opinion, but you also want it to be as simple as possible.
-Creating a seamless feedback system that’s easy to use encourages employee participation and greater, more useful info for the organization.
-In turn, this creates a culture of transparency throughout the organization.
+Creating a seamless feedback system that’s easy to use encourages employee participation and more useful info for the organization.
+In turn, this creates a culture of transparency.

 “Consistent communication from leadership instills passion for the company’s mission and direction.”

 At Glassdoor, we celebrate traffic achievements, new product launches, and birthdays as a team.
-But we also look to bring specific attention to team members who’ve led successful initiatives.
+We also bring specific attention to team members who’ve led successful initiatives.
 These small actions have a big impact on the mindset of employees.

-Plus, the University of Warwick found that when employees are happy, they’re 12% more productive.
+The University of Warwick even found that when employees are happy, they’re 12% more productive.